NGL Processing Print Page

 Inter Pipeline’s NGL Processing business consists of 100 percent ownership interests in the Cochrane and Empress II plants and a 50 percent ownership interest in the Empress V plant (collectively the “Straddle Plants”).
-The Empress II and V plants are located on the eastern leg of the TransCanada Alberta System, and the Cochrane plant is located on the western leg near the natural gas export points from the province of Alberta.
+The Empress II and V plants are located on the Eastern leg of the NGTL System, and the Cochrane plant is located on the Western leg near the natural gas export points from the province of Alberta.
 These plants process pipeline quality natural gas to remove natural gas liquids (NGL) comprised of ethane, propane, butane and pentanes-plus.
 The NGL stream is then partially fractionated to produce a specification ethane product and propane plus, a mixture of propane, butane and pentanes-plus.

 In addition, Inter Pipeline has 100 percent ownership interests in two offgas plants located near Fort McMurray, Alberta, an ethane-plus fractionation plant near Redwater, Alberta, and the Boreal pipeline system that connects these facilities (collectively the “offgas processing business”).
 The two offgas plants have the capacity to recover approximately 40,000 b/d of an ethane-plus mixture from upgrader offgas, a by-product of bitumen upgrading operations.
 Once extracted, the liquids mix is shipped via pipeline to Redwater where it is fractionated into marketable products and sold across North America.

-In addition, Inter Pipeline has authorized the construction of a world-scale, integrated propane dehydrogenation (PDH) and polypropylene (PP) plant.
-The facilities, collectively referred to as the Heartland Petrochemical Complex, are estimated to cost $3.5 billion in aggregate and will be located near Inter Pipeline’s Redwater Olefinic Fractionator in Strathcona County, Alberta.
+In addition, Inter Pipeline is actively contracting a world-scale, integrated propane dehydrogenation (PDH) and polypropylene (PP) plant.
+The facilities, collectively referred to as the Heartland Petrochemical Complex, are estimated to cost approximately $4.0 billion in aggregate and will be located near Inter Pipeline’s Redwater Olefinic Fractionator in Strathcona County, Alberta.
 Read more about this project here.

 |Straddle Plant Specifications|